QCLovers/PyTDSCF/README.md

     'gpu'
     ```

-### Testing
+## Testing

 ```bash
 $ cd tests/build
 $ uv run pytest ..
 ```

-### For developers
+## Development

-You should install pre-commit hooks including ruff formatting and linting, mypy type checking, pytest testing, and so on.
+We welcome feedback and pull requests.
+For developers, install pre-commit hooks including ruff formatting and linting, mypy type checking, pytest testing, and more:

 ```bash
 $ uv run pre-commit install
 $ git add .
 $ uv run pre-commit
 ```

-Before push, you must fix problems!!
+**Important**: Fix any issues before pushing!

-Please feel free to give us feedback or pull requests.
+We welcome feedback and pull requests.

-## How to run
+## Getting Started

-See quick-start example in [documentation](https://qclovers.github.io/PyTDSCF/notebook/quick-start.html)
+See the quick-start example in our [documentation](https://qclovers.github.io/PyTDSCF/notebook/quick-start.html) or explore the `test` directory for examples.
-or `test` directory.